adarsul/2021-AgroTech-Project/Moisture Controlled/README.md

-Soil moisture watering based system
+Soil Moisture Watering Based System
 =====================================

 with data logging using ThingSpeak platform for further data analysis